opendocsg/opendoc-theme/02-getting-started.md

 **Step 6:**

-Commit your changes, and update the online repository with the new version
+Commit your changes, and update the online repository with the new version.

 ```
 git add .